Huang Qi (Astragalus Root)

 Sweet, slightly warm

 Astragalus is a shrubby legume with pea-like, pastel flowers that produce small pods, and it is native to Mongolia and northern China.
 Many of the more than 2500 species of plants in the genus Astragalus produce similar fruits.
-This herb's name comes from an ancient Greek word meaning "anklebone."
+The Huang Qi herb's name comes from an ancient Greek word meaning "anklebone."
 The Greeks used animal anklebones as dice, and the Astragalus pods, when dry, rattle with a sound like rolling dice.

 Astragalus membranaceus has thick, fibrous roots.
 When the dark brown skin of the roots is peeled away, the inner portion is a pale, yellowish core.
 The herb's Chinese name is Huang Qi, which means "yellow leader," and refers to inner color of the root and also its status as one of the most important tonic herbs in Chinese Medicine.